← /learn

 • Different vulnerability classes.
 AI programs reward findings around jailbreaks, prompt injection, agentic-system risks, model-extraction, training-data exfiltration, alignment failures, and content-policy bypasses.
 Most don't pay for traditional infrastructure bugs (those go through the company's regular VDP or web bounty).

 • Some programs are open; some are application-only.
-Mozilla's 0din and OpenAI's Bugcrowd-hosted programs accept open submissions.
-Anthropic's program requires application + NDA.
+Mozilla's 0din, OpenAI's Bugcrowd-hosted programs, and Anthropic's HackerOne program accept open submissions. xAI accepts reports via email.
 Read the entry policy before investing time on a finding.

 • Scope exclusions matter.
 Several programs explicitly exclude what most people think of as "AI hacking."
 Google's AI VRP excludes prompt injection and jailbreaks.
 Reading scope first saves wasted submissions.